ThasianX/Chat-App/README.md

 #### Data Structure

-- Firestone database for cloud database
+- Firestone database for cloud and offline database
 - UserDefaults for preferences
-- Realm database for offline database
 - Messages will be stored in a message struct provided by MessageKit

 #### Frameworks, Tools, and Libraries

 - Cocoapods
 - Firebase
-- Realm
 - MessageKit
 - CoreML?